Guide to Different Types of Cameras

 In this article, we’ll have a brief look at the pros and cons of each.

 DSLR — Digital Single Lens Reflex — cameras are popular with amateurs and professionals alike, and even entry-level bodies can be used to create high-quality results.
 (They’re the digital version of old-fashioned SLR cameras, which use film.)

 There’s a huge array of interchangeable lenses and other accessories available for DSLR cameras making them incredibly versatile tools.
 DSLRs can usually be found for less than $500, making them perfect if you’ve just started learning photography.

 Also, you have complete control over a DSLR, as well as being able to use semi- and fully-automatic modes that make photography even easier, especially if you’re a beginner.

-The ability to change lenses means that you can buy everything from a telephoto zoom lens for shooting sports and wildlife, to a portrait prime lens, useful for creating images with a shallow depth of field or capturing photos in low light.
+The ability to change lenses means that you can buy everything from a telephoto zoom lens for shooting sports and wildlife, to a portrait prime lens, useful for creating images with a narrow depth of field (DOF) or capturing photos in low light.

 The optical viewfinder found on a DSLR camera means that you can be precise with your focusing and there’s no lag between what you see and what you capture when you push the button.
 (You’re basically looking through a transparent piece of plastic or glass.)

 DSLR sensors come in two sizes: full-frame (36mm x 24mm) gives the best image quality while the smaller APS-C (a.k.a. crop sensor) allows more compact bodies and lenses, as well as being more affordable.